kuberig-io/kuberig/docs/README.md

 When developing applications there is a natural need to have more then 1 environment where applications can be deployed to.
 1 for development, 1 for testing and production.
 The amount of environments and their names vary (a lot).

+Regardless of the amount of different environments, there is a need to maintain a separate set of configuration for each environment.

 ## Why a Gradle Plugin?
 [Gradle](https://gradle.org/) itself is a very powerful build tool.